groucho75/phmisk/README.md

 ### Reference

-For usage and more examples please see the [router homepage: bramus/router](https://github.com/bramus/router.)
+For usage and more examples (Dynamic Route Patterns, Mounting Routes...) please see the [router homepage: bramus/router](https://github.com/bramus/router.)

 ***
 Templates